 Abraham had a son by a slave woman, so obviously, Isaac was not Abraham's only son, but he was the only promised son.
+So, in that day there is a difference in the offspring of the slave and free woman.

-A man's offspring by a slave woman was not ordinarily given the rights that belonged to the son born of his wife.
+A man's offspring by a slave woman was not ordinarily given the rights that belonged to the son born of the free woman.
 Only if in the course of his lifetime the father had said to the male offspring of his slave woman (in public and in an official manner), "Thou art my son," that the slave woman's offspring would be treated as a real son of the father.
 If so, then he was counted as an heir; if not, he was given gifts and separated from the household before the inheritance was divided.

-Isaac remained Abraham's only son in the legal sense; though he had several other offspring (25:1-4).
+But, Isaac remained Abraham's only son in the legal sense; though he had several other offspring (25:1-4).
 He had only one son in the unique sense of conception in their old age from God's promise, and his entire inheritance was given to him (25:5-6).
-Isaac was his unique son; and when the New Testament refers to Isaac (Heb.11:17), he's called his only begotten (monogenēs).
+When the New Testament refers to Isaac (Heb.11:17), he's called his only begotten (monogenēs).
 It is clear that the expression "only begotten" refers to status.
 Thus, when Christ is referred to as the only begotten it is a reference to his status as the unique son of the Father.
 It does not signify that he had a beginning.
-This also clarifies ...whom thou lovest, -This is Abraham's promised child from God and he loved him very much.
+This also clarifies ... whom thou lovest, -This is Abraham's promised child from God and he loved him very much.
 For twenty years of blessing and happiness, Isaac has been the delight of his parent's hearts.
-The next command,